NovaShieldWallet/nova-multisig/README.md

 solana-verify get-program-hash -u <cluster url> SQDS4ep65T869zMMBKyuUq6aD6EgTu8psMjkvj52pCf
 ```

-If the hash outputs of those two commands match, the code in the repository matches the on-chain programs code.
+If the hash outputs of those two commands match, the code in the repository matches the on-chain program code.

 ## Usage